-- Financial requirements – income (£18,600) from specified sources or savings (£62,500) unless you are exempt;
+- Financial requirement – an annual income (£18,600) from specified sources or savings (£62,500) unless you are exempt (see below);

 - Intention to make the UK your home.

-In order to sponsor your spouse or partner, you need an annual income of at least £18,600 or savings of £62,500.
+You are required to show income of at least £18,600 per year or savings of not less than £62,500.

 Sources of income

 Savings can belong to the British or non-British partner or both.
-They have to be held in a cash account with immediate access.
-You will have to demonstrate that you owned the funds for at least six months, even if they were not in the cash account for the entire six-month period.
+Savings have to be held in a cash account with immediate access.
+You will have to demonstrate that you have owned the funds for at least six months, even if they were not in the cash account for the entire six-month period.

 If the British sponsor has worked with the same employer for more than six months, they can provide evidence of their salary for the last six months.
-This should be not less than £9,300 gross (before tax) over the six month period.
+This should be not less than £9,300 gross (before tax) over the six-month period.